ramazanerikli/calorie-counter/README.md

 - Set daily calorie and nutrient goals, see progress towards those goals in the daily log
 - Remove foods from your log
 - View food log for any day with using the date navigator
-- See the food's nutrition percentages through a donut chart

 ## Technology
 - TypeScript